Skip to main content

 • Input feels delayed: Reduce resolution and fps, unpair Bluetooth accessories temporarily, and test over LAN if possible.

 • Only one app is slow: Reinstall the APK, clear cache, and verify servers are stable.
-For game-specific lag, compare approaches in remote play vs emulator: which is best for gaming on iPhone?.
+For game-specific lag, compare approaches in remote play vs Android emulator for iPhone gaming.

 • Thermal throttling: Shorten sessions, cool the device, and avoid charging while playing.